Frequently Asked Questions

-The US tax year is the same as the calendar year, and resident aliens need to file their taxes by April 15th of the year following the tax year (this year, it will be April 18th, 2017, for the 2016 calendar year).
+The US tax year is the same as the calendar year, and resident aliens need to file their taxes by April 15th of the year following the tax year (April 17th in 2018).
 This is the same for all US citizens living in the USA.
 In addition, if you have more than $10,000 in all of your foreign bank accounts, then you will also need to file a Foreign Bank Account Report (FBAR).
-Note that the FBAR deadline is the same as the Federal filing deadline (April 15th) for the 2016 filing year and beyond – and you may file an extension for up to six months.
+Note that the FBAR deadline is the same as the federal filing deadline (April 17th) – and you may file an extension for up to six months.

-Please Note: If you owe tax to the US, your interest will start accruing from the first tax deadline – April 18th.
+Please note: if you owe tax to the US, your interest will start accruing from the first tax deadline – April 17th.
 Additionally, if you did not request an extension to October 15th, a late payment penalty of 5% may be assessed each month until the tax is paid.[back to top]

 What is the threshold for filing if I am self-employed?